Introduction to the College

 - Courses must be a minimum of 3 semester units (or 4 quarter units).

-- Two of the six courses must fulfill the College's Reading and Composition (R&C) requirement.
+- Two of the six courses must satisfy the College's Reading and Composition (R&C) requirement.
 These courses must be taken for a letter grade (C- or better required), and must be completed by no later than the end of the sophomore year (4th semester of enrollment).
 The first half of R&C, the “A” course, must be completed by the end of the freshman year; the second half of R&C, the “B “course, by no later than the end of the sophomore year or a student's registration will be blocked.
-View a detailed list of courses that fulfill Reading and Composition requirements.
+View a detailed list of courses that satisfy Reading and Composition requirements.

 - The four additional courses must be chosen within College of Engineering guidelines from the H/SS lists (see below).
 These courses may be taken on a Passed/Not Passed Basis (P/NP).